Navigating workers’ compensation in Canada—how to get started

-Workers’ compensation offers an important safety net in case of injury or illness caused on the job.
-But workers’ compensation in Canada can certainly cause a headache for employers trying to navigate the rules and regulations.
+Workers’ compensation in Canada offers an important safety net in case of injury or illness caused on the job.
+But workers’ compensation can certainly cause a headache for employers trying to navigate the rules and regulations.

 Here are the basics any employer should know about Canadian workers’ comp.